 - South Park Street Bikeway Enhancement and Extension

-Construction for Phase 2 (Spring Garden Road to Sackville) is now complete.
+Construction for both phases, from Inglis Street to Sackville Street was completed in 2019 and 2020.
 The South Park Street 'AAA' facility features one-way protected bicycle lanes on each side of the street, with a wide buffer and concrete curbs to separate bicycle and vehicle traffic and parking.
-This route will eventually connect to other planned bicycle corridors, including a new facility on University Avenue/Morris Street and enhanced bicycle lanes on Bell Road.
+This route will eventually connect to other bikeways, including a potential new facility being planned for the University Avenue/Morris Street corridor and enhanced bicycle lanes on Bell Road.

-Construction of Phase One on Allan Street (east of the intersection at Harvard Street) was complete summer 2019.
-Features include:
+Construction of Phase One on Allan Street (east of the intersection at Harvard Street) was completed in summer 2019 and includes new signage